snikoletopoulos/snikoletopoulos/README.md

 - 👋 Hi, I’m @snikoletopoulos
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning React and Node.js
+- 🌱 I’m currently learning React Native
-- 💞️ I’m looking to collaborate on web apps
+- 💞️ I’m looking to collaborate on apps
 - 📫 How to reach me: email me